Smooth-sided toad: Description

-Habitat and conservation
+Distribution and habitat

+The species is found in the Amazon basin of South America, in Bolivia, Brazil Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname and Venezuela.

 Its natural habitats are tropical moist lowland forests, in particular mature gallery forests.
-It occurs on the ground or in deep leaf-litter on the forest floor.
-It is locally threatened by habitat loss.
+It occurs on the ground or in deep leaf-litter on the forest floor, at elevations of 50–860 m.
+It is locally threatened by habitat loss, but overall is assessed as a least-concern species on the IUCN Red List.